Web-Tech-Prashant/google-map-typescript/README.md

 Adding google map integration with typescript and javascript

-## To run this project use below command
+## To run this project use below steps

+Step1: git clone <Repo URL>
+Step2: Go to the repo path and run below command to install dependencies npm install
-npx parcel index.html
+Step3: Then to run the project use below command npx parcel index.html

 ## After this navigate/check below url